panzerdroideka/Wils-Linux-Legacy/README.md

 ### English
 I want to give a big thank you to my good friend Karina Lopez for seeing me and my dedication to Linux and giving me faith that this is something more people will enjoy!

-Without her interest, I wouldn't have realized that this will help many others to complete Linux freedom, Thank you Karina!

-Karina Lopez is my source of inspiration and i am from the deepest of my heart greatful for her acknowledgement of my efforts and giving me the needed push to get this DONE!

 ## Open Source Licensing Policy